-The Cloncurry East Project ("CEP") is a farm in between Magnum Mining and Exploration Ltd ("Magnum"), and Exco Resources Ltd ("Exco") and Copperchem Limited ("CCL").
-Together Exco and CCL form the CopperChem Group or "CCG".
+The Cloncurry East Project is a farm-in between Magnum Mining and Exploration Ltd ("Magnum" or the "Company") and Exco Resources Ltd ("Exco") and CopperChem Limited ("CCL") (together the "CopperChem Group" or "CCG") in which Magnum is farming in to three exploration tenements located in the Cloncurry region of Queensland.

-The tenements are Exploration Permits for Minerals ("EPM") comprising EPM13137 containing the Notlor Prospect (held by CCL), EPM11675 containing the Salebury Deposit (held by Exco) and EPM14295 which contains the King Edward, Pumpkin Gully and Crow's Nest Prospects (held by Exco).
+These tenements are Exploration Permits for Minerals ("EPM"), EPM 13137 containing the Notlor Prospect (held by CCL), EPM11675 containing the Salebury Deposit (held by Exco) and EPM14295, which contains the Pumpkin Gully and Crow's Nest Prospects (held by Exco).

-Pursuant to the terms of the farm-in, Magnum can earn a 50% equity stake in the CEP by expending \$2 million over a three-year period with a minimum of \$350,000 to be expended in year one.
+Pursuant to the terms of the farm-in, Magnum can earn a 50% equity stake in the CEP by expending \$2 million over a three year period with a minimum of \$350,000 to be expended in year one.
 Magnum can withdraw from the farm-in at any time after its year one expenditure obligation has been fulfilled.